In the bush, at sea, on snow and ice – public servants do a wide range of roles that take them well beyond the office.

 At the forefront of New Zealand’s cyber security is the National Cyber Security Centre.
 Part of the Government Communications Security Bureau, their mission is to protect Aotearoa New Zealand’s wellbeing and prosperity through trusted cyber security services.

 They work with the consent of nationally significant organisations to detect and disrupt high-impact cyber threats that are typically beyond the capability of commercially available products and services.

-There is also CERT-NZ, which supports businesses, organisations and individuals affected by cyber security incidents.
-CERT is part of the Ministry of Business, Innovation and Employment (MBIE)
+There is also CERT-NZ which supports businesses, organisations and individuals affected by cyber security incidents.
+CERT is also part of the Government Communications Security Bureau.